 The present digital era is powered by mobile devices and social media, where consumers now demand 24×7 banking and other services in real-time.
-Higher customer expectations, fast-changing payments technology, complexity of transactions, lower margins, regulatory compliance and intense competition from FinTech companies, are constant challenges faced by the banking industry.
+Higher customer expectations, fast-changing payments technology, the complexity of transactions, lower margins, regulatory compliance, and intense competition from FinTech companies, are constant challenges faced by the banking industry.
 Traditional processes of data handling and legacy IT systems, are no longer sufficient to keep up with the fast pace of change in the financial services sector.

 - Instances of the banking system being used for fraud and terrorist financing have given rise to regulations spearheaded by global financial bodies like the FATF.